manuelmeister/dm/docs/2-reasoning-proofs/index.md

 The induction step is performed by assuming $P(n)$ (for an arbitrary $n$) and deriving $P(n+1)$.
 This proof technique is justified by the following theorem.[^44]

-::: info Theorem 2.11.
+::: proposition Theorem 2.11.
 Principle of Mathematical Induction{#theorem-2-11}
 *For the universe* $ℕ$ *and an arbitrary unary predicate* $P$ *we have*

 <center>